ceramic-sf/quick-boi-source/bolq.md

 Society today looks at people as the cause of all the problems in the world, and that they are nothing special.
 Yet we are the only ones that can save Earth from a multitude of problems.
 ```

 The principle of mediocrity is that humans are nothing special, and it is a commonly held truism (typical organism on a typical planet on a typical star).
 However because humans are people, we create [explanatory knowledge](#explanatory-knowledge), which is not a mediocre thing.
-Humans take our inhospitable planet and make it hospitible.
+Humans take our inhospitable planet and make it hospitable.
 In the future we will anticipate and prevent problems into the future.

 *The principle of mediocrity ignores that humans create explanatory knowledge.*